Frequently Asked Questions

 The ICA does not develop its exhibition program from unsolicited submissions, and we regret that our resources do not allow for curatorial review of these projects.
 We appreciate your interest and your understanding.

-Thank you for your continuing interest in the ICA.
+Thank you for your continued interest in the ICA.